swapnil123kapile/Project--Mlflow-Sagemaker/README.md

 Next, I will demonstrate how to install mlflow to your dedicated virtual environment.
 For this I will use Mac OS, but you can do the same steps on both Windows and Mac OS.

 ## Step 1.
 Prepare you Python Virtual environment

 With this step we will create dedicated virtual environment to perform the whole example in this repo.
 Do the following steps.

-•	Create a new conda virtual environment in you working directory with the following command in your terminal: conda create --name deploy_ml python=3.6
+*	Create a new conda virtual environment in you working directory with the following command in your terminal:

+* conda create --name deploy_ml python=3.6

 With this command you will create a new conda based virtual environment on your local machine.

-•	Once your virtual environment is sucessfully create, you can easily to activate it with the following command: conda activate deploy_ml
+* Once your virtual environment is sucessfully create, you can easily to activate it with the following command: conda activate deploy_ml
 At this moment we are having an almost empty virtual environment which is ready to be filled with new dependencies.

-Step 2.
+### Step 2.
 Install dependencies in you virtual environment

-•	Install mlflow package into our virtual environment with the following command: pip install -q mlflow==1.18.0.
+*	Install mlflow package into our virtual environment with the following command: pip install -q mlflow==1.18.0.

 At the moment of preparing this repo, the version of mlfflow is mlflow==1.18.0.
-•	To run properly the ML model itself we have to install following modules and packages to our virtual environment as well: o	Pandas: pip install pandas. o	Scikit-learn: pip install -U scikit-learn. o	AWS Command Line Interface (AWS CLI): pip install awscli --upgrade --user. o	Boto3: pip install boto3
+*	To run properly the ML model itself we have to install following modules and packages to our virtual environment as well:
+*	Pandas: pip install pandas.
+*	Scikit-learn: pip install -U scikit-learn.
+*	AWS Command Line Interface (AWS CLI): pip install awscli --upgrade --user.
+*	Boto3: pip install boto3